dryven/cookie-byte/README.md

 [![Statamic 3.0+](https://img.shields.io/badge/Statamic-3.0%2B-FF269E)](https://statamic.com/)
 [![GitHub release](https://img.shields.io/github/release/ddm-studio/cookie-byte.svg)](https://github.com/ddm-studio/cookie-byte/releases/)

-> Our cookie is a byte better!
-With just one line of code you gain full control over your settings directly in the
+> Keep your friends close, but your cookies closer!
+With just one line of code you gain full control over your settings
-> control panel.
+> directly in the control panel.
 Easily customize the look of your cookie modal or just use our prebuilt theme.
-With our cookie content
+With our
-> cover, you can hide content as long as specific cookie categories aren't accepted.
+> cookie content cover, you can hide content as long as specific cookie categories aren't accepted.

 ## Disclaimer